menu icon

 Brown skillet filled with potatoes, carrots, peas, and mushrooms.

-First, you want to make the chicken pot pie filling.
-In a large skillet melt the butter on medium-high heat.
-Add in the carrots, celery, and onion, stirring and cooking for 2-3 minutes.
-Then, mix well and add in the chicken broth.
-Cook on medium-high heat with lid on for 10 minutes, Stirring occasionally.
+Start by making the filling.
+In a large skillet, melt the butter over medium-high heat.
+Add the carrots, celery, and onion, and sauté for 2–3 minutes until they begin to soften.
+Pour in the chicken broth, cover, and cook for 10 minutes, stirring occasionally.

 Hand holding a fork and poking on pie dough on a glass pie plate.

-Once the veggies are semi-cooked add the diced mushrooms, green peas, poultry seasoning, salt and black pepper.
-Mix well and let simmer for a few minutes.
+Once the veggies are partly cooked, stir in the diced mushrooms, peas, poultry seasoning, salt, and pepper.
+Let simmer for a few minutes to blend the flavors.

 Brown skillet filled with diced chicken, carrots, peas, potatoes, and mushrooms.

-While vegetables continue to cook, using a small bowl, combine the milk and cornstarch until well blended.
-Pour the mix into the pot and mix until well incorporated.
-Cook on medium heat for 5 minutes until the mixture thickens (the sauce will begin to thicken over time).
-Add the cooked diced/shredded chicken, mix well, and then remove from heat and set to the side.
+While the vegetables cook, whisk the milk and cornstarch together in a small bowl until smooth.
+Pour the mixture into the skillet, stirring well to combine.
+Cook over medium heat for about 5 minutes, until the sauce thickens (don’t worry if it looks thin at first—it will thicken as it cooks).
+Stir in the cooked chicken, mix until evenly coated, then remove from heat and set aside.

 Glass pie plate with chicken, carrots, and peas on top of pie crust.

-Remove the semi-cooked pie crust from oven.
-Carefully, pour the chicken pot pie filling into the pre-baked crust.
+Remove the crust from the oven and carefully spoon the chicken pot pie filling into the pre-baked shell.

 Hand crimping pie crust around a glass pie plate resting on a brown baking sheet.